SigmaWe/SmartCommand/README.md

 SmartCommand is open source and we are deciding between MIT, Apache, and BSD, in terms of the license.

-## File structure
+## Folder structure
-* NLP: All scripts related to the NLP core part of this project, including preprocessing data, pre-embedding commands, testing different strategies.
+* NLP_and_backend: All scripts related to the NLP core part of this project, including preprocessing data, pre-embedding commands, testing different strategies.
+The backend app is in `NLP_and_backend/app.py`
-* Backend: The backend server.
-* Plugin: The VSCode plug-in itself.
+* Plugin: The VSCode plug-in itself (currently going over refactorization).

 ## Architecture